Judging the algorithm: Algorithmic accountability on the risk assessment tool for intimate partner violence in the Basque Country: Is judicial reasoning aided by EPV?

-As~\citeauthor{GaraySuay2018} point out, before computer algorithms, human experts had been brought into court to give their assessment of dangerousness, and at that time, academics and researchers viewed the expert with suspicion.
-In 1982, the American Psychiatry Association affirmed the \emph{unreliability} of psychiatric predictions of dangerousness long-term as `now a recognized fact in the profession' (APA,1982:5, cited in\citep[p.5]{GaraySuay2018}) `Experts' in the field might make assessments based on little data, but their authoritative tone, the `aura' of the expert, would often mean crucial questions were decided to the exclusion of judicial, or juror assessment.
+Humans have been also used to evaluate the risks of violence but scholars view the expert with suspicion~\citep{GaraySuay2018}.
+The American Psychiatry Association affirmed the \emph{unreliability} of psychiatric predictions of longterm dangerousness as `now a recognized fact in the profession' in 1982 (APA,1982:5, as cited in~\citep[p.5]{GaraySuay2018}). `Experts' in the field might make assessments based on little data, but their authoritative tone, the `aura' of the expert, would often mean crucial questions were decided to the exclusion of judicial, or juror assessment.

-It seems that the human expert has been replaced by the algorithm, but the assumption that this is a more reliable assessment is worthy of thorough exploration.
-It is not suggested in this paper that the algorithm will always be inferior to the judge's assessment, but it is not correct to suggest that a human will inevitably act as a `failsafe' to an erroneous score, even when warned that they must act as one.
-The EPV-R's designers' openness is a positive example as it allows for far more scrutiny than in the case of the COMPAS algorithm.
-It illustrates how interdisciplinary approaches and user-engagement is key to highlighting risks and cautions regarding the implementation of a tool which was effectively designed for another purpose.
+Given the a mount of data that is collected nowadays, algorithms have been imposed under the assumption that these tools are more reliable than humans.
+It is worthy of thorough exploration.
+It is not suggested in this paper that EPV will always be inferior to the judge's assessment, but justifying the use of algorithms assuming that a human will inevitably act as a fail-safe to an erroneous score is deeply problematic.\footnote{See also work by \citet{eubanks2018automating} on \textit{the Allegheny algorithm}.} The EPV's designers' openness is a positive example as it allows for far more scrutiny than in the case of some other algorithms.
+It illustrates how transdisciplinary approaches and user-engagement is key to highlighting risks and cautions regarding the implementation of a tool which was effectively designed for another purpose.

+There is no question that, while originally designed for police use, the tool has been used in the courtroom, and such use has been acknowledged~\cite[p.~2]{echeburua2010escala}.
+There are \textit{prima facie} concerns with this usage, which are explored below.
+Further, to gain some insight into what this means in practice, we bring into this discussion an active judge in this jurisdiction with experience of EPV's use in the courtroom has provided their perspective, and agreed that translated excerpts our discussions be reproduced here.
+This single perspective, while not asserted to be representative of all instances, will hopefully be helpful to the reader.
+The above statement reflects his concerns when he evaluated an intimate partner violence.
+The EPV assessed the case a low risk but given his experience, he assessed the case as high risk.
+He did not understand why the algorithm was wrong.
+Nobody told him before how the algorithm was designed.